Taksin: Legacy

-King Taksin was seen by some radical historians as a king who differed from the kings of Ayutthaya, in his origins, his policies, and his leadership style, as a representative of a new class.
-During the Bangkok Period right up until the Siamese Revolution of 1932, King Taksin was, said, not as highly honored as other Siamese kings because the leaders in the Chakri Dynasty were still concerned about their own political legitimacy.
+King Taksin was seen by modern historians as a king who differed from the kings of Ayutthaya, in his origins, his policies, and his leadership style, as a representative of a new class.
+During the Rattanakosin period right up until the Siamese Revolution of 1932, King Taksin was not as highly honored as other Siamese kings because the leaders in the Chakri Dynasty were still concerned about their own dynastic image.
 After 1932, when the absolute monarchy gave way to the democratic period, King Taksin become more honored than ever before, viewed as a national hero.
 This was because the leaders of that time such as Plaek Phibunsongkhram and even later military junta, on the other hand, wanted to glorify and publicize the stories of certain historical figures in order to support their own policy of nationalism, expansionism and patriotism.

 A statue of King Taksin was unveiled in the middle of Wongwian Yai (the Big Traffic Circle) in Thonburi, at the intersection of Prajadhipok/Inthara Phithak/Lat Ya/Somdet Phra Chao Taksin Roads.
 The king is portrayed with his right hand holding a sword, measuring approximately 9 meters in height from his horse's feet to the spire of his hat, rests on a reinforced concrete pedestal of 8.90 × 1.80 × 3.90 meters.
 There are four frames of stucco relief on the two sides of the pedestal.
-The opening ceremony of this monument was held on April 17, 1954 and the royal homage-paying fair takes place annually on December 28.
+The opening ceremony of this monument was held on April 17, 1954, and the royal homage-paying fair takes place annually on December 28.
 The king today officially comes to pay respect to King Taksin statue.

 The monument featuring King Taksin riding on a horseback surrounded by his four trusted soldiers: Pra Chiang-ngen (later Phraya Sukhothai), Luang Pichai-asa (later Phraya Phichai), Luang Prom-sena, Luang Raj-saneha.
 It is located in Tungnachaey public park on Leap Mueang Road, just opposite the City Hall, Chanthaburi.